 cleanplots

-Stata graphics scheme
+Stata graphics scheme for easy and effective data visualizations

 Overview